 Our planned vegetable and fruit gardens have an enormous capacity to touch and improve thousands of lives.
-These farms are a much-needed “paradigm shift” to place more importance on proper farming procedures, sustainable food programs, micro-financing systems to promote independency.
+These farms are a much-needed “paradigm shift” to place more importance on proper farming procedures, sustainable food programs, and micro-financing systems to promote independence.

 Vegetable and fruit gardens produce more than just food... it promotes community development, creates jobs, it offers a space where youth can meet, learn, share and build social awareness.

 The project found the perfect opportunity where the need is huge for the people of Mityana, District, Uganda, including:

 Elderly community members

 Many people lack adequate amounts of foods that are rich in the nutrients needed for a healthy and productive life.
 Chronic undernutrition affects some 215 million people in sub-Saharan Africa or 43 per cent of the population.